-- 1. Instructor-initiated interaction will create an environment of academic integrity that discourages fraud in the form of student misrepresentation and constitutes a means for the following: - A. Monitoring satisfactory progress, defined as earning grades consistent with a final course grade of "C" or "Pass" - B. Tracking student attendance - C. Determining the last date of attendance for students who drop the course via the following methods: - i.
+- 1. Instructor-initiated interaction will create an environment of academic integrity that discourages fraud in the form of student misrepresentation and constitutes a means for the following: - A. Monitoring satisfactory progress, defined as earning grades consistent with a final course grade of "C" or "Pass" - B. Tracking student attendance through active participation in course activities. - C. Determining the last date of attendance for students who drop the course via the following methods: - i.
 Prior to the census date, the instructor will initiate an activity that requires student participation. - ii.
 The instructor will require various robust assessments and assignments on a frequent basis throughout the semester or term. - 2.
 The district will encourage faculty to set high standards for performance in online education courses. - 3.
 The student code of conduct establishes a campus-wide policy on academic integrity, including for online education courses.

-Course Approval
+Distance Education Course Approval

-Each proposed or existing course offered by online education shall be reviewed and approved separately.
+Each proposed or existing course offered by online education shall be reviewed and approved separately through the Curriculum Committee.
 Separate approval is mandatory if any portion of the instruction in a course or a course section is designed to be provided through online education.

 The review and approval of new and existing distance education courses shall follow the curriculum approval procedures outlined in AP 4020 titled Program and Curriculum Development.
 Online education courses shall be approved under the same conditions and criteria as all other courses.
-While technology may allow for greater access to students, enrollment capacity should be set in consultation with faculty/union as well as take into account best practices for the distribution and community development in a digital community.
+Enrollment capacity should be set in consultation with faculty as well as consider best practices for the distribution and community development in a digital community.